WalterSimoncini/fungi-hummingbird/README.md

     --num-train-samples $TRAIN_SAMPLES
 ```

-Once you've created the support index, use the script below to run the evaluation
+Once you've created the support index, use the script below to run the evaluation.

 ```sh
 SEED=42